w3c/webappsec-dbsc/README.md

     // Specifies to include https://*.example.com except excluded subdomains.
     // This can only be true if the origin's host is the root eTLD+1.
     "include_site": true,
-    "defer_requests": true, // optional and true by default

     "scope_specification" : [
       { "type": "include", "domain": "trusted.example.com", "path": "/only_trusted_path" },